YehudaWieder/EncryptionProject/README.md

    ```

 2. Follow the on-screen instructions to choose an encryption method:

-   ##Encryption Methods:
+## Encryption Methods

 **1. Caesar Cipher** - A shift-based encryption where each letter is replaced by another letter.

 **2. Transposition Cipher** - Rearranges the letters of the plaintext in a predetermined pattern.

 **3. RSA Encryption** - A public-key cryptosystem where messages are encrypted with a public key and decrypted with a private key.

 **4. Steganography** - Hides text inside an image file.

 - For each method, you can choose between basic encryption and advanced encryption, which uses the same method but with a more advanced key.
 - Some encryption methods require a **KEY**, which is provided by the user.